Mic92/nixpkgs-review/README.md

 - colorful output
 - markdown reports
 - GitHub integration to post PR comments with results
+- GitHub integration to approve PRs if no builds fail
+- GitHub integration to merge PRs if no builds fail (requires NixPkgs maintainer permission)
 - logs per built or failed package
 - symlinks build packages to result directory for inspection